 To use this element:

 Import the “Duke Intro (no background).mogrt” into your Premiere Pro Essential Graphics.
-If you are using Final Cut Pro, install the graphics package using these detailed instructions.
+If you are using Final Cut Pro, install the graphics package.

 Place the mogrt overlay where you’d like it to appear towards the beginning of your video.